 News Arthur Lomando in custody after N.J. authorities say he slashed ex-girlfriend to death, jumped in front of subway Arthur Lomando of Centereach is suspected of killing his ex-girlfriend Suzanne Bradzell outside her home in Midland Park, N.J., on Thursday, Oct.
 22, 2015, authorities said.
 Photo Credit: Bergen County Prosecutor By NICOLE FULLER email@example.com @NicoleFuller October 23, 2015 7:17 AM Print Share fbShare Tweet Email A Centereach man accused of killing his ex-girlfriend in New Jersey was critically injured when he jumped in front of a subway train in Manhattan Thursday night, authorities said.
 Arthur Lomando, 44, a former NYPD officer, is a suspect in the killing of Suzanne Bardzell, 48, who was found fatally stabbed in the driveway of her Midland Park, New Jersey, home Thursday afternoon, authorities said.
 Bergen County Prosecutor John L. Molinelli tweeted Thursday night that Lomando "threw himself in front of a NYC subway" and was in surgery at Harlem Hospital Center with "severe injuries to his head and legs."
 Late Thursday night, an NYPD spokesman confirmed that a man jumped in front of a train at the 168th Street A/C stop at 4:25 p.m.
 Both of the man's legs were severed, and he was taken to Harlem Hospital Center, he said.
 The spokesman said he could not confirm the man's identity or that he was wanted in connection with the New Jersey killing.
 Lomando, a 10-year NYPD veteran who was fired and unsuccessfully sued to regain his job, confronted Bardzell as she sat in her car just before 3:30 p.m.
 Thursday, News 12 New Jersey reported.
 He smashed the window and stabbed her with a machete; the car was still running when police arrived, News 12 reported.
 The pair dated for much of the past three years but recently broke up, according to News 12.
 Molinelli told News 12 New Jersey that Bardzell got a restraining order against Lomando on Oct.
 14. Lomando violated the restraining order a few days later, according to News 12.
 At the home of Lomando's parents in Henderson, Nevada, a woman who identified herself on the phone as Lomando's sister said her brother is divorced, and she declined to comment on Thursday's allegations.
 "My parents are on their way to New York on a plane right now to see how he is doing," she said.
 "I'm trying to cope with this right now."
 Asked whether her brother has a lawyer, she said: "They're not even sure he'll make it through the night so I'm trying to focus on that right now."
 Bardzell was a special-education teacher in the Teaneck school district and was previously married and is survived by two teenage sons, News 12 reported.
 The Midland Park, New Jersey, Police Department declined to release any information on the killing and referred an inquiry Thursday night to the Bergen County prosecutor's office.
 Lomando began working for the NYPD in 1994.
 Between July 2000 and October 2000, he was involved in three misconduct incidents, after which the NYPD accused him of refusing a sergeant's order, making false claims, insubordination and taking an unauthorized absence from an assignment, according to Lomando's lawsuit.
 In the suit, Lomando claimed the NYPD ultimately fired him in 2004 "days before his ordinary disability was to take effect," which he claimed "was in bad faith and with the intent to frustrate his disability retirement."
 A judge ruled in the NYPD's favor in 2005.
 According to online court records, Lomando has several lien judgments against him, including a 2007 judgment for $74,735 from North Fork Bank.
 Lomando was arrested in October 2013 on misdemeanor charges of criminal misconduct-intentional damaging of property.
 His case has been continued and was due to be presented in court next April.
 Lomando's uncle, Kenneth Lomando, of Peoria, Arizona, said early Friday morning that he was "extremely" upset about the allegations against his nephew.
 "I'm really upset and I really don't want to speak about it," Kenneth Lomando said by telephone.
 By NICOLE FULLER firstname.lastname@example.org @NicoleFuller Nicole Fuller is Newsday's senior criminal justice reporter.
 She began working at Newsday in 2012 and previously covered local government.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.